dewi-alliance/grants/readme.md

 Example:

-Milestone 1, September 15 2021, $2000 upfront
+Milestone 1, September 30 2021, $2000 upfront

-implementation of X feature or functionality, explain
+*implementation of X feature or functionality, explain*

-Milestone 2, October 30 2021, $1000 when completed
+Milestone 2, October 31 2021, $5000 when completed

-explain additional features and implementation
+*explain additional features and implementation*

-Milestone 3, November 20, 2021 $1500 upfront and $1000 when completed
+Milestone 3, November 20 2021, $5000 when completed

-final feature implementation and poc/mvp demo
+*final feature implementation and poc/mvp demo*

 **see issue (here) for application template**